 This is one of the latest snippets on Prebiotics – yes! the same Prebiotics found in our Stomax.

-Although the information relates around human health, the very same principles apply for our pets and what they eat.
+Although the information relates to human health, the very same principles apply for our pets and what they eat.

 Happy tummies make for happy puppies!